Scholarly Opportunities

 Link: Pisacano Scholars Leadership Program

-The medical school dean can nominate only one applicant in any competition year.
-Pritzker students interested in this opportunity should complete a nomination application via RedCap by August 31, 2023.
+Deadline: The medical school dean can nominate only one applicant in any competition year.
+Pritzker students interested in this opportunity should complete a nomination application by January 11, 2024.

 Purpose: